This page provides links to downloading the software for the GK-B5 kit. and also describes uploading new software.

 The software is based on the Arduino.
 This is a development environment for microprocessors.
 The Arduino environment makes it easy to program the Atmega328 microprocessor that is on the Geiger board.
 It includes an "IDE" that lets you write, compile and upload your code to the chip from your computer.
 Best of all, the whole thing is free, open source.
 You will find tons of information on this, but you should start here.

-I have made step by step instructions on installing the Arduino IDE and uploading new software.
+I have made step by step instructions on installing the Arduino IDE and uploading new software on the GK-B5 kit.
 You can get it here.

 The connection between your computer and the Geiger kit is made through a USB to serial adapter (dongle).
 These are sometimes referred to as an "FTDI cable or board".
-One end plugs into USB on your computer and the other end plugs into the FTDI connector on the Geiger board.
-On the computer side it makes a virtual serial port, and on the Geiger board side, a TTL level serial.
+One end plugs into USB on your computer and the other end plugs into the FTDI connector on the kit.
+On the computer side it makes a virtual serial port, and on the kit side, it's TTL level serial.
 Drivers must be loaded for your OS.
 On Windows they are generally installed automatically.

 These adapters allow you to do two things: